Kafune/sep2020-quizzer-steven-kachung/Ontwerpen/readme.md

     - A message will be sent to all teams to inform that a new question can be answered.
 - **`WS`** "question_closed"
     - A message will be sent to all teams to inform that the current question is closed.
 Teams can't change their answers anymore after this message.

+## Routing and middleware
+- /quiz
+    - The quizmaster can start a new quiz on this page.
+- /quiz/approve-teams
+    - The quizmaster starts a new quiz night and starts approving teams that can participate
+- /quiz/select-categories
+    - The quizmaster selects the categories that they can choose from after accepting atleast 2 teams
+- /quiz/questions
+    - The quizmaster selects a question from the chosen categories on this page.
+They also have the option to refresh for new questions from the chosen categories.
+- /quiz/answers
+    - The quizmaster sees the answers that the teams have given in this page.
+The teams have the option to edit their answer provided the quizmaster didn't close the question yet
+- /quiz/approve-answers
+    - The quizmaster sees the question and the correct answer.
+They also approve or reject the answers given by the teams
+- /quizzes/:quizid
+    - The quiz that the user enters when the room code is correct and the quiz room is not full yet.
+- body-parser
+    - All incoming data can be parsed with this middleware
+- cors
+    - Enables CORS requests between the server and the client
+- express-session
+    - Enables Express to handle sessions
+- Websocket
+    - Near Real time data exchange between the server and client